WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 It is a validation error to use `memory.init` with an out-of-bounds segment index.

 A trap occurs if:
+* the source offset plus size is greater than the length of the source data segment;
-* the segment is used after it has been dropped via `data.drop`.
-This includes active segments that were dropped after being copied into memory during module instantiation.
+  this includes the case that the segment has been dropped via `data.drop`
-* any of the accessed bytes lies outside the source data segment or the target memory
+* the destination offset plus size is greater than the length of the target memory

 Note that it is allowed to use `memory.init` on the same data segment more than once.